corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/CorDapps/_index.md

   figure
 	 src="flow-parties.png"
    width="50%"
-	 figcaption="A flow — an initiator and a responder"
+	 figcaption="A Flow — An Initiator and a Responder"
 >}}

 In Corda, several parties can be involved in the execution of a flow: